-In Hagit’s new creative – research work, which links in one way or another to her PhD, Hagit is revisiting the myth of Psyche, a mortal woman on a journey of self-knowledge in seeking true love with the god Amor, and researching with reference to Erich Neumann/Carl Jung’s psychoanalytic perspectives.
+In Hagit’s new creative – research work, which links in one way or another to her PhD, Hagit is revisiting the myth of Psyche, a mortal woman on a journey of self-knowledge with reference to Carl Jung’s psychoanalytic perspectives.

 During the lockdown we all experienced in Spring 2020, Hagit started to develop this new project with her long-term collaborator Inbar Jeffery.
 The first research period, which happened online and while connecting with people from all around the world, ended in May 2020.

 Since then we looked at all that was shared throughout this project - participants sent us so many beautiful moments, reflections, and responses by way of video, poetry and photography.